This is my favorite potato recipe of all time. It’s creamy and comforting and has A LOT of dill for a delicious fresh flavor.

 - Simmer the potatoes until the are fork tender, 5-8 minutes.
 Drain.

-- Meanwhile, in a large skillet melt the butter over medium-low heat.
+- While potatoes cook, in a large skillet melt the butter over medium-low heat.
 Add the onion and cook, stirring occasionally, until translucent, 3-5 minutes.

 - Add the whipping cream, the remaining 1/4 teaspoon of salt, and the pepper.
 Stir.